Lugadiru/Portfolioproject/README.md

-##Portfolioproject

-###Suicide rates data by Cynthia Undisa
+#Suicide Rates data by Cynthia Undisa

-###Dataset
+##Dataset

+###Introduction

-Death by suicide is commonplace and occurs everywhere.
-However, suicide rates and numbers differ from country to country.
+Death by suicide is commonplace and occurs almost everywhere.
+However, the suicide rates and numbers differ from country to country.
 This project is a dataset of suicide cases from 1985-2020.The project aims to find and explore relationships between suicide rate and age group, generation, country, HDI for year, GDP for year, GDP per capita.

+###Project description

 The data set has 12 variables age, country, country-year, GDP for_year, gdp_per_capita, generation, HDI for year, population, sex, suicides_no, suicides/100k pop, year.
 Data is between the year 1985-2020.It was downloaded from kaggle open dataset.

 The following data wrangling steps were carried out to clean the data set

-HDI for year was removed since it had lots of nulls.
+1.HDI for year was removed since it had lots of nulls.

-ID column was added so as to uniquely identify the countries.
+2.ID column was added so as to uniquely identify the countries.

 ###Summary of finding

-I observed that overtime GDP per Capita has increased and suicides_rates have decreased.
+1.I observed that overtime GDP per Capita has increased and suicides_rates have decreased.

-The suicide numbers of males is more than twice that of females.
+2.The suicide numbers of males is more than twice that of females.

-Suicide number in Russian federation is high.
+3.Suicide number in Russian federation is high.

-Age group 35-54 have high suicide numbers.
+4.Age group 35-54 have high suicide numbers.

-Generation boomers have high suicide numbers.
+5.Generation boomers have high suicide numbers.